How to Avoid Purchasing an Overpriced Bozeman Home

-1. WORK WITH A REAL ESTATE AGENT We know the real estate market and we understand when a home is overpriced by doing our research, running comparables, and simply selling a lot of homes in the Gallatin Valley allows us to navigate the channels for you and with you confidently.
+1. WORK WITH A REAL ESTATE AGENT We know the real estate market and we understand when a home is overpriced by doing our research, running sales comparables, and simply selling a lot of homes in the Gallatin Valley allows us to navigate the channels for you and with you confidently.
 Working with a Buyer's Agent is FREE for a buyer.

 2. SELLER SITUATION With assistance of your Buyer's Agent, you can navigate how long the property has been on the market and gather an understanding what type of situation the seller is in.
 "Are they looking to sell a home?
 Do they need to occupy the home after closing?
 Do they want to close by a certain date?"
-Knowing a seller's situation could HELP you avoid overpaying and win out in a potential bidding war by being flexible for a seller and their transition.
+Knowing a seller's situation could HELP you avoid overpaying and possibly allow you to win out in a potential bidding war by being flexible for a seller and their transition.

 3. OBTAIN A SALES VALUATION With access to sold data in our MLS, we as Realtors can easily run a sales valuation on a property.
 There is zero cost to the report and we as much as you do want to ensure you do not overpay for a property.
-This report encompassing running comparables on like properties in nearby proximity.
+This report encompasses running comparables on like properties in nearby proximity.
 All you have to do is ASK!

 5. COST OF RENOVATING Finding an available contractor in our valley to do a renovation project within a timely manner and within budget is no easy task.
 In addition to that, a contractor could have higher pricing depending on your home's location, extent of the project, etc. Be prepared for a bid to be over what you want to budget for.
 A turn-key property without renovation work could easily be about the same (lower priced home needing work).